-- Consistent high levels of overtime extending beyond 6 months in a row will result in "Golden Handcuffs."
-This is a phenomenon where people will complain about too much overtime ruining their family lives while, at the same time, complaining that if overtime hours are cut they will no longer be able to afford to make a car or house payment.
+- Consistent high levels of overtime extending beyond 6 months in a row will result in “Golden Handcuffs.”
+This is a phenomenon where people will complain about too much overtime ruining their family lives AND complain if overtime hours are cut because they can no longer afford to make a car or house payment.

 - Overtime at union sites is a particularly tough problem.
 Senior employees get the prime overtime during the week and the junior employees end up working the undesirable weekend overtime The result is a high turnover of new employees who tire from never having a day off.
 I typically recommend that senior people get first shot at overtime up to a certain level (56-60 hours in a week) before they go to the bottom of the volunteer list.
 I also typically recommend that junior employees are the first to be forced to work overtime up to a certain level (56 -60 hours in a week) before they go to the bottom of the forced list.
 This recognizes seniority while keeping people from “voluntarily” working themselves to death while, at the same time, giving the junior people time off to recuperate every week.

 - If your workload is flat (does not change by the week, or month or season) then a good target for overtime is between 5% and 15%.